ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 ## Tutorial

 This section provides a step-by-step example of using the OET.
 The Reference Model 3 (**RM3**) device is a WEC developed under the Reference Model Project (RMP) by NREL & Sandia National Labs, and funded by the U.S. DoE.
 It consists of a float constrained to linearly float along a spar.
 The relative translation drives a Power Take-Off (PTO) system.
-This example models the RM3 float and examines its dynamic response in an irregular, uni-directional wave field.
+This example models the RM3 float, examines its dynamic response in an irregular, uni-directional wave field, and validates the results using WEC-Sim.

 All files used in this tutorial are available in the `\tutorial` directory of this repository.
+The contents are:

+- `hydroCoeff.mat` - MATLAB structure with hydro coefficient for RM3 required by the OET
+- `exportedVariables.csv` - OET output dataset for the RM3 float simulation
+- `wecSimInputFile.m` - WEC-Sim input file to run simulate the RM3 float
+- `float.slx` - Simulink model of the RM3 float (to run WEC-Sim)
+- `elevationData.mat` - MATLAB structure containing the wave elevation time series generated by `Processor.m`
+- `\hydroData` - WEC-Sim sub-directory
+    - `rm3.out` - WAMIT output file of RM3 (float and spar)
+    - `bemio.m` - BEMIO Code from WEC-Sim
+    - `rm3.h5` - BEMIO output HDF5 dataset
+- `\geometry` - WEC-Sim sub-directory
+    - `float.stl` - Mesh file of the float geometry
+- `\output` - WEC-Sim sub-directory
+    - `float_matlabWorkspace.mat` - MATLAB structure with WEC-Sim workspace variables (and output)
+- `\Validation Images` - Sub-directory with comparison plots between WEC-Sim and the OET
+    - `fig(i).fig` - MATLAB figure #i generated by `Processor.m`
+    - `fig(i).png` - PNG figure #i generated by `Processor.m`

+#### Step 0 - Setup

+1. Download the tutorial directory from the repository to the user's local device.
+The git clone functionality may be used for this purpose.
+2. This local directory shall be labelled '$CASE` and must be set as the MATLAB current directory from which the WEC-Sim tool is run.
+3. Download `OET.mo` and `Processor.m` to the `$CASE` directory.

 #### Step 1 - Diffraction Analysis and Running BEMIO

-1. Perform a diffraction analysis of the RM3 float (.stl mesh file provided).
-The user can compare their results against the equivalent WAMIT output (rm3.out file) for RM3.
-Note, that the float is labelled `body1` while the spar is `body2`.
+1. Perform a diffraction analysis of the RM3 float (`float.stl` mesh provided). `rm3.out` is the WAMIT output file for RM3, where 'body' is the float and 'body2' is the spar.
-2. Open MATLAB and run WEC-Sim's BEMIO Code on the diffraction analysis output (sample BEMIO.m file provided for WAMIT) and save the results to a file labelled `rm3.h5`.
+2. Open MATLAB and run WEC-Sim's BEMIO Code on `rm3.out` within the `$CASE\hydroData` sub-dir.
+The output is saved as `rm3.h5`.

 #### Step 2 - Running the PreProcessor

-1. Open the `Processor.m` file as a MATLAB script.
+1. Open the `Processor.m` MATLAB script and verify the curent directory is set to `$CASE`.
+Note, each section of this script must be sequentially run.
-2. Navigate to the `Preprocessor Script` section.
-Change the `filename` variable to the full path address of the `rm3.h5` file saved on the user's local device.
-This reflects on all instances of the `h5read()` function
+2. In the `Preprocessor Script` section, change the `filename` variable to the full path address of the `rm3.h5` file saved on the user's local device.
+This variable is used by the `h5read()` function.
 3. Run the `PreProcessor Script` section of the file and advance.
-This generates the `hydroCoeff.mat` data structure containing all simulation parameters required by the OET.
+This generates the `hydroCoeff.mat` data structure containing all OET simulation parameters in the current directory.
-4. The user can compare their preProcessing results with the sample `hydroCoeff.mat` file provided in the `\Tutorial` directory for the RM3 float geometry.
+4. The user can compare their preProcessing results with the sample `hydroCoeff.mat` file provided in `$CASE` for the RM3 float geometry.

 #### Step 3 - Building and Running the OET Simulation

-1. In OpenModelica Editor, import the `OET.mo` library file.
+1. In OpenModelica, import the `OET.mo` library file and open it in the 'text edit' mode.
-2. This tutorial simulates the RM3 float (the body model is named 'WEC' in the OET) in irregular waves defined using the single-peak Pierson Moskowitz (PM) spectrum.
-The tutorial model is available under the `OceanEngineeringToolbox\SampleSimulation` directory as `sample1`.
-This step sets up the wave component of the simulation.
+2. This tutorial simulates the RM3 float in irregular waves defined using the single-peak Pierson Moskowitz (PM) spectrum.
+The tutorial can be simulated by building model `sample1` in the OET's `OceanEngineeringToolbox\SampleSimulation`.
-3. Navigate to the `OceanEngineeringToolbox\WaveProfile\IrregularWave\PiersonMoskowitzWave` model.
-Identify all instances of the `readRealMatrix()` function and change the file address to the full path address of the `hydroCoeff.mat` data structure.
+3. In `sample1`, edit the filePath parameter variable to the full path address of the `hydroCoeff.mat` file saved locally.
-4. Navigate to the `OceanEngineeringToolbox\WEC` model and identify all instances of the `readRealMatrix()` function.
-Change the file address to the full path address of the `hydroCoeff.mat` data structure.
-5. Navigate to the `SampleSimulations` section.
-The existing `sample1` model connects an instance of the wave (PM1) to the body (WEC1).
-The `wconn` connector transfers the excitation force between both components.
+4. In `sample1`, edit the required wave component parameters (`Hs`, `Trmp`, `n_omega`) for the PM1 instance.
+5. In `sample1`, navigate to the annotation section and edit the simulation parameters as required (`StopTime`, `Interval`, etc.).
-6. On the library browser panel of the OpenModelica GUI, expand the OET library, right-click `sample1` and select the `simulate` option.
-This executes the sample simulation.
+6. Save these changes to the model.
+On the library browser panel of the OpenModelica GUI, expand the OET library, open the `SampleSimulation` package, right-click `sample1`, and select the `simulate` option.
+This executes the tutorial simulation.
 7. Once the simulation finishes, open the 'Plot' tab of the GUI to view the results.
 8. Navigate to the 'variable browser' pane.
-Using the variable nomenclature defined in the '[Getting Started](#getting-started)' section, select the output variables specified in point 10 of that section (in the same order).
+Using the variable nomenclature defined in the '[Getting Started](#getting-started)' section, select the output variables specified in the step-by-step guide in the specified order (`SSE`, `F_exc`, `F_rad`, `z`, `v_z`, `a_z`).
+Note, that `time` is automatically saved to the first column.
 9. Select the `Export to CSV` option to save the results.
 If the user wishes to perform a comparison study in WEC-Sim, this CSV file must be saved in the same directory as the WEC-Sim simulation.
-The file name must be left to its default value (`exportedVariables.csv`).
+The default file name must be used (`exportedVariables.csv`).
 10. If the user wishes to revisit the results of the OET, they can save the simulation workspace in OpenModelica.

 #### Step 4 - Running the PostProcessor

 1. In the `Processor.m` file, navigate to the section titled 'Next Steps'.
-Following the instructions listed in the script, the OET results can be compared against a similar simulation in WEC-Sim.
+Follow the instructions to run the same simulation in WEC-Sim and compare the results to the OET.
 2. In the `PostProcessor Script - 1` section, ensure that the CSV file specified in the filename argument of `readmatrix()` is present in the working WEC-Sim directory.
-Make this the current MATLAB directory.
+Verify that `$CASE` is the MATLAB current directory.
-3. Run this section to generate the wave elevation time series data structure, labelled `elevationData.mat`, and saved to the current directory.
+3. Run this section to generate and save the wave elevation time series data structure labelled `elevationData.mat` in the `$CASE` directory.
 4. Prior to running the `PostProcessor Script - 2` section, the user must setup the WEC-Sim simulation.
 This entails the following steps:

     - In `wecSimInputFile.m`, uncomment the `elevationImport` wave class and comment out all other wave classes.
 Ensure that `waves.elevationFile = 'elevationData.mat';` is defined.
     - Verify that the `elevationData.mat` and `exportedVariables.csv` files are in the same `$CASE` directory as the WEC-Sim simulation.
-    - The remaining setup involves a standard WEC-Sim workflow - create a Simulink model, create the `hydroData` and `geometry` directories with the `$CASE` directory, save the HDF5 output file to `hydroData` and the geometry '*.stl' mesh file to `geometry`, and create the `userDefinedFunctions.m` file if required.
+    - The remaining setup involves the standard WEC-Sim workflow - create a Simulink model `float.slx`, create the `\hydroData` sub-dir with the `rm3.h5` HDF5 file, and create the `\geometry` sub-dir with the 'float.stl' mesh file saved in it.
+The user can refer to the repository's `\tutorial` directory for the example setup.

-5. Run the WEC-Sim simulation by either running the `wecSim` command on the MATLAB command line when the user is in the correct simulation directory (`$CASE`), or run the `PostProcessor Script - 2 (cont'd)` section of `Processor.m`.
+5. Run the WEC-Sim simulation from the `$CASE` directory by either executing the `wecSim` function on the MATLAB command line or running the `PostProcessor Script - 2 (cont'd)` section of `Processor.m`.
 6. Once the WEC-Sim simulation finishes, the user can plot a series of comparisons by running the `PostProcessor Script - 3` section.
-Sample plots are included in the `\Tutorial\Validation Images` directory of this repository.
+Sample plots are included in the `\tutorial\Validation Images` directory of this repository.
+Note that the final results may vary since a random wave elevation profile is generated by the OET each time.